epccs/Gravimetric/Applications/DayNight/README.md

 ## Overview

-Use the photovoltaic voltage on the ALT power input to tell if it is day or night.
+The manager has a day-night state machine that tracks voltage on the ALT_V power input (photovoltaic) to tell if it is day or night.
+The 324pb application controler can access the state machine over I2C.

-This is run on the 324pb application controler.
-I plan to add a state machine like this to the 328pb manager also.

 Note: use the Day_AttachDayWork() and Night_AttachWork() functions to register a callback that will be run at the start of each day.
 This framework is how I debugged the day-night stat machine.